open/close all folders

 - Audrey Burne (aka Mineva Lao Zabi) of Mobile Suit Gundam Unicorn who wants to reform the Zeon remnants.

 - Relena Peacecraft from Mobile Suit Gundam Wing serves this role after undergoing some character development.
-She is a pacifist, but that does not stop her from using her political clout to try to stop the war.
+She is a pacifist, and that motivates her to use her political clout to try to stop the war.

 - Lacus Clyne and Cagalli Yula Atha from Mobile Suit Gundam SEED and Mobile Suit Gundam SEED Destiny are the political face and muscle of the Three Ships' Alliance and Terminal.
 Lacus wages a propaganda war against Patrick Zala and then Gilbert Durandal, while Cagalli leads the nation of Orb as president and commander-in-chief.
-While Lacus isn't a literal princess (PLANT is not a monarchy), as the daughter of the nation's beloved founder she gets treated like one by the people.
+While Lacus isn't a literal princess (PLANT is not a monarchy), as the daughter of PLANT Chairman Siegel Clyne, she gets treated like one by the people.
 Cagalli on the other hand is an actual princess, and though the United Emirates of Orb is a constitutional monarchy it has no problem with someone simultaneously being the reigning monarch, the elected president, and the top general of their military.
 By the age of 18.

 - Marina Ismail from Mobile Suit Gundam 00, although she's not very good at it, generally being labeled a weaker-willed version of Relena.
 While phrased as a compliment, her closest adviser tells her outright that she's far better at charitable work and being a good will ambassador than she is at politics and ruling.